rockcavera/nim-problem/README.md

 # nim-problem
-problem with speed to exclude equals using hashset
+Problem with speed to exclude equals using hashset.
+The higher the bit on (most significant bit), the higher the number, even using the same type, the longer the sets package runtime (HashSet) takes.

+The numbers in the .txt files were randomly generated.
+In the high files only the most significant half of the bits were used.
+In low files only the least significant half of the bits were used.

 ```
 # nim c -d:danger -d:release codesequ64